LPCC Scope of Practice · California 2026

 If you are weighing the LPCC against the LMFT specifically because you want to work with couples and families, that comparison deserves its own read — see LMFT vs. LPCC in California for the full side-by-side.
 (And if social work is also on your shortlist, our LMFT vs. LCSW comparison covers that path too.)

-Why It Works This Way
+Why It Used to Work This Way

 For the full breakdown of how the two licenses differ on education, hours, scope, and day-to-day practice, see LMFT vs. LPCC in California.